martin-henz/martin-henz/_posts/2022-02-17-the_y_combinator_explained_with_javascript.md

 ```
 Although we made it for the factorial function the Y combinator can be used for any
 recursive function, showing that recursion can be done without declarations, just with
-lambda expressions and function application.
+lambda abstractions and function application.
 The same Y combinator can be used to make a
 [factorial function](https://share.sourceacademy.org/9yscv)...
 ```js